 When Jan came face-to-face with a mountain gorilla in Rwanda, Africa, the experience changed her life when her guide said there were fewer than 600 mountain gorillas left in the wild.
 She wanted to do something to help, so she decided to create books for children on endangered animals.
 But first she had to become a wildlife photographer so she could tell the animal's stories in pictures as well as words.

 Each book is a true-to-life adventure with stunning photographs of animals in their natural habitats.
 Jan travelled to India to photograph tigers, Uganda for chimpanzees, Borneo for orangutans, China for pandas, Sri Lanka for leopards, Costa Rica for sloths and ten times to Africa for the African animals.
+Her latest book Adventures in the Wild is about her adventures and close encounters with leopards, lions and the animals in the Maasai Mara.
 She was often in danger but her passion was to create ‘real’ books so children could learn about endangered animals.
 The books are full of facts, maps, fun activities and links to interesting websites and free educational videos.
 Suitable for children from 5 to 9 years.

 The ABC commissioned Jan to write the Diary of a Wildlife Photographer – a 25 year journal creating the True to Life Books in the wild – and many thrilling adventures along the way.
 104 pages with 300 amazing photographs of animals in the wild.
 Students can see Jan with her guides and learn interesting facts about the animals.
 Suitable for students from 9 to 14 years.